🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The line graph below gives information about the rates of unemployment between 1991 and 2005 in three different countries.
-The table shows the percentage of men and women in the workforce in the three countries.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The graph below describes the use of fixed telephone lines, mobile phones, and internet between 1994 and 2005 in China.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The graph below shows the amount of goods transported in the United Kingdom by four different types of transport between 1980 and 2008.
-Summarise the information by selecting and reporting the main features, and make comparisons
+The line graph below shows the urban population in three cities from 1980 to 2020 at ten-year intervals.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All